catseye/Tamsin/README.markdown

     + 0 2
     = 2

+Note that `print` and `return` never fail.
+Thus, code like the following is "useless":

+    | main = foo & print hi | return useless.
+    | foo = return bar | print useless.
+    = hi
+    = hi

+Note that `return` does not exit the production immediately — although this behaviour may be re-considered...

+    | main = return hello & print not_useless.
+    = not_useless
+    = not_useless

-Alternatives can select code to be executed, basically.
+Alternatives can select code to be executed, based on the input.

     | main = aorb & print aorb | cord & print cord & return ok.
     | aorb = "a" & print ay | "b" & print bee.